jfmengels/elm-review/README.md

   - If there are some rules that you really want to enforce because you want to create additional guarantees in your codebase, and it is possible to ignore it, then you will want a second system to ensure those rules are never ignored.
-  - When people encounter a linting error, quite often they will try to disable it by default, because they don't agree with the rule, or because they think they will fix it later or not at all.
-Just like we learned with the compiler errors, some problems require us to do some additional work for good reasons, and I think this should apply to errors reported by `elm-lint` too.
+  - When people encounter a review error, quite often they will try to disable it by default, because they don't agree with the rule, or because they think they will fix it later or not at all.
+Just like we learned with the compiler errors, some problems require us to do some additional work for good reasons, and I think this should apply to errors reported by `elm-review` too.
 Obviously, not being able to ignore a rule means that the bar to write or enable a rule should be even higher.
   - The more I think about it, the more I think that if you need to make an